-YOU CAN FIND THEM AT VENUES ACROSS TORONTO AND ITS PROVINCE SHOWCASING THEIR COMMITMENT TO SOURCING ONTARIO FOOD AND DRINK THROUGH THEIR POPUPS!
+YOU CAN FIND THEM ON THE PATIO AT WESTCOTT VINEYARDS THIS SUMMER SHOWCASING THEIR COMMITMENT TO QUALITY LOCAL FOOD AND DRINK.

 Similar to most chefs, Olivia cooked at home quite often with her family.
 Her mom’s side of the family is Eastern European and food was always the main event at their gatherings.
 She developed a true appreciation of how to connect with people through food and different cultures.